-I know, it’s only July and I shouldn’t even be mentioning the C-word yet, but Christmas has this tendency to sneak up on you fast!
+I know, it feels like way to early to even be mentioning the C-word yet, but Christmas has this tendency to sneak up on you fast!
 For a lot of people Christmas can be an expensive time of year, with extra money spent on things like food and drink, travelling to see relatives and of course gifts.

 In fact the average spend on Christmas per adult was reported by The Independent to be upwards of £750!
 With this kind of spending it’s easy to see how people can get into debt or have to rely on using credit cards to cover Christmas costs.
 However, thinking about and planning for it early can help you have a debt free Christmas.